bakaichi/bakaichi/README.md

 ## About
 - **Who am I?**: I'm a software developer with a keen interest in both backend and frontend development.
-- **Technologies?**: My experience includes Java, JavaScript, Node.js, and Python.
+- **Technologies?**: Majority of my experience includes Java, JavaScript, Node.js, and Python.